unfunco/chrome-ext-aws-saml-sts/README.md

 ```

 Once the dependencies have been installed, you can start the development server
 which will watch for changes and rebuild the extension when necessary.
+When the
+development server is running, you can load the extension into Chrome by
+navigating to [chrome://extensions], enabling developer mode, and clicking
+"Load unpacked" to select the `dist` directory.

 ```bash
 npm run dev
 ```

+When you're ready to build the extension for distribution, you can run the build
+script which will create a `dist` directory containing the extension files.
+You
+can then package the extension and distribute it as you see fit, or load it into
+Chrome for use on your own machine.

 ```bash
 npm run build
 ```

+Alternatively, if you don't want to build the extension yourself, you can
+download the latest distribution from the relevant GitHub release.

 ## License